 French Polynesia benefits from fantastic weather all year round.
 It’s a virtual Garden of Eden, where exuberance and abundance go hand in hand.
-In this sunny country, farmers grow a wide variety of fruits, spices and vegetables with evocative names reminding us of faraway places.
-These exotic treasures are much appreciated by consumers because they combine aromatic qualities with nutritional benefits, giving great pleasure to the body and the taste buds.
+In this sunny country, farmers grow a wide variety of fruits, spices and vegetables which are transformed into aromatic and exotic dishes to delight the senses.

 The legendary breadfruit plant or ‘uru, the coconut, the dozens of varieties of bananas including the incomparable orange plantain banana or fe’i, the various root vegetables such as the taro, the tarua, the ufi or even the ‘umara make up the basis of island cuisine.
-Papayas, mangos, pineapples, watermelon, grapefruit, limes with a pod of vanilla are used to prepare tasty deserts when dining in The Islands of Tahiti.
+Papayas, mangos, pineapples, watermelon, grapefruit, limes, and the iconic Tahitian vanilla pod are used to prepare tasty desserts when dining in The Islands of Tahiti.

 Fish from the lagoon or from the ocean, ranging from perch, mahi mahi and parrot fish are also on the menu for typical Polynesian dishes.
 They are often eaten raw, sometimes marinated in lime juice and coconut milk as in the famous recipe for ‘poisson cru à la Tahitienne’.